What Defines Luxury Ownership in Wailea and Makena

 Makena appeals to buyers seeking a more secluded experience—where the emphasis shifts from convenience to exclusivity and scale.

-Architectural and Design Characteristics
+Architectural Character and Residential Design

 Luxury residences in Wailea and Makena are defined by their ability to integrate structure with setting.